animal herbalist smiling and petting donkeys

 About me

-I am a certified clinical herbalist and a graduate of the Arbor Vitae School of Traditional Herbalism, an Associate Member of the American Herbalists Guild, and a member of Herbalists Without Borders.
-I work with both humans and animals.
+I am a certified clinical herbalist and a graduate of the Arbor Vitae School of Traditional Herbalism, an Associate Member of the American Herbalists Guild, a member of Herbalists Without Borders and a volunteer with the People’s Medicine Project..